Florida Atlantic Owls Logo

 Florida Atlantic Owls Logo 2000

 The first football team of the Florida Atlantic Owls was formed in 2001.
-A few months before that, FAU decided to create a bolder and more aggressive image for itself.
+A few months before, FAU decided to create a bolder and more aggressive image.
 The old logo with the contemplative bird did not match the desired image.
-Moreover, some consultants suggested abandoning the American owl as a mascot altogether, considering it not convincing enough.
+Moreover, some consultants suggested abandoning the American owl as a mascot, considering it not convincing enough.
 However, the university community was categorically against this.

 2005 – 2018